lgbouma/gyro-interp/README.md

 pip install gyrointerp
 ```

-## Minimal Example
+## Minimal Examples
-Given a single star's rotation period, effective temperature, and
+Given a star's rotation period, effective temperature, and uncertainties, what
-uncertainties, what is the gyrochronological age posterior over a grid spanning
-0 to 2.6 Gyr?
+is the gyrochronological age posterior over a grid spanning 0 to 2.6 Gyr?

 ```python
   import numpy as np